Aptomi/k8s-app-engine/docs/language.md

 When defining a **code component**, you must define the following fields:
 * `name` - component name unique within the service
-* `code` - section which describes application component that needs to be instantiated and manager
+* `code` - section which describes application component that needs to be instantiated and managed
     * `type` - right now the only supported code type is [aptomi/code/kubernetes-helm](https://helm.sh/), which is Helm package manager for k8s.
 But Aptomi is completely pluggable and allows developers to use their favorite framework for packaging applications.
 It can support applications manifests defined via ksonnet, k8s YAMLs and more.
 * `discovery` - every component can expose arbitrary discovery information about itself in a form of labels to other components.
 * `dependencies` - other components within the service, which current component depends on.
-It helps Aptomi to process discovery information and propagage parameters in the right order, as well as controls correct instantiation/destruction order of application components.
+It helps Aptomi to process discovery information and propagate parameters in the right order, as well as controls correct instantiation/destruction order of application components.

 For example, here is how you would define an application which consists of Wordpress and MySQL database: